RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Methodology

-This section introduces four methodological approaches designed to estimate the diffusion coefficient associated with MRR data.
-Theoretical considerations are based on the solution of the diffusion equation and serve as baselines against which the computational model is compared.
-The latter model, which we argue is better fitted to analyze MRR experiments, relies on a description of insect dynamics at the microscopic level.
-All methods assume that mosquitoes simultaneously and independently diffuse from a central release point before being recaptured by collection traps located in concentric zones of width $r_{zone}$ centered on that point.
-More precisely, each zone is an annulus of inner radius $r_{j-1}$ and outer radius $r_j$, where $r_j = j\,r_{zone}$, $j = 1, 2, \cdots, n_z$, and $n_z$ is the total number of zones (see for instance Figure \ref{fig:traps-by-region-TrD-5} of Appendix \ref{sec:App_synth} for an illustration).
+We refer to the region of study as $\mathcal{R}$, and assume that mosquitoes simultaneously and independently diffuse from a central release point before being recaptured by traps located in concentric zones of width $r_{zone}$ centered on that point.
+More precisely, each zone in $\mathcal{R}$ is an annulus of inner radius $r_{j-1}$ and outer radius $r_j$, where $r_j = j\,r_{zone}$, $j = 1, 2, \cdots, n_z$, and $n_z$ is the total number of zones (see for instance Figure \ref{fig:traps-by-region-TrD-5} of Appendix \ref{sec:App_synth} for an illustration).
 The surface area of each zone increases with its index $j$.
 Empirical recapture ratios, defined in Section \ref{sec:AppRecapPerc}, are used as input data.

-\subsection{Recapture probabilities associated with diffusive spread}
+\subsubsection{Recapture probabilities associated with diffusive spread}

 We first summarize well-known formulas related to two-dimensional diffusion.
 In particular, the probability density function for the presence of a mosquito at distance $r$ from its point of release at time $t$ is well approximated (see details in Appendix \ref{SP:diffusion}) by